Alice Ripley: Film

 Ripley's films include The Adulterer (2000), Temptation (2004), Isn't It Delicious (2013), Sing Along (2013), The Way I Remember It (2015), Bear With Us (2016), SUGAR!
 (2016), and Muckland (2015).

 Television

 Ripley appeared in an episode of Girlboss, a new Netflix half-hour comedy which premiered in April 2017.
 She previously guest-starred on Blue Bloods and Royal Pains, and played herself in the series finale of the TV comedy, 30 Rock.

 Controversies

 In 2010, Ripley used a homophobic slur in a Facebook post.
 Many within the theater community found it insensitive, while some came to her defense.
 Ripley soon apologized for her words.

-Grooming allegations

-In 2021, Ripley was accused by 4 women of grooming them when they were in their early teens.
-The claims involved Ripley having sexual conversations with the teens and forming a cult.
-Ripley denied the claims of grooming.
-Despite stating the accusations were ‘vile,’ Ripley offered an apology to her accusers.
+In 2021, allegations became public that Ripley had engaged in inappropriate relationships with underage fans, including engaging in sexual conversations, leading some to describe the behaviour as grooming.
+Four individuals claimed publicly that Ripley abused her position of power over them.
+One individual alleged that Ripley kissed her without consent after she turned 18.
+Ripley has denied the allegations.